5 Ways to Update WordPress Manually and Automatically

 Once you have created and saved a backup of your site, you’re ready to begin the update process.

 There are three ways to update the WordPress software manually.
-We’ll start with the easiest way and move onto alternatives that might be better suited for advanced users.
+We’ll start with the easiest way and move on to alternatives better suited for advanced users.

 How to Update WordPress Manually via Dashboard